twni2016/self-predictive-rl/readme.md

 ## Our Recommendations for Practitioners 📋

-Here we restate our recommendations from our paper (Section 6):
+Here we restate our preliminary recommendations from our paper (Section 6):

 - Analyze your task first.
 For example, in noisy or distracting tasks, consider using self-predictive representations.
 In sparse-reward tasks, consider using observation-predictive representations.
 In deterministic tasks, choose the deterministic $\ell_2$ objectives for representation learning.
 - Use our minimalist algorithm as your baseline.
 Our algorithm allows for an independent evaluation of representation learning and policy optimization effects.
 Start with end-to-end learning and model-free RL for policy optimization.